LegStahl/ControlConstantsCC/README.md

 ## ENG VERSION DESCRIPTION
 Program module ControlConstantsOverUdp is used for communication with devices in network via UDP datagramms.
 The module consists two files .h where classes are described and .cpp where functions and methods are implemented.
+Below is the struct of request represented and brief description of each value.
 |Header|devId|Unix TimeStamp|Packet number|Param|
 |-|--------|---|---|---|
 |2 bytes|4 bytes|4 bytes|2 bytes|10 bytes|
 |Describes name of protocol, version and type of request:read, answer, write|IP address of device|Timestamp|Number of packet to track packets| In this field data is stored|

+It is a __Param__ description below.
 |Address|DATA|
 |-|--------|
 |2 bytes|8 bytes|